Spoken Speech Enhancement using EEG: Conclusion and Future work

 In this paper we demonstrated cleaning of noisy spoken speech using EEG features recorded in parallel with spoken speech.
-We make use of state-of-the-art deep learning models like GAN, LSTM regression and EEG signal processing principles to derive our results.
-To our best knowledge this is the first time a spoken speech enhancement using EEG features is demonstrated using deep learning models.
-We also observed that GAN based model demonstrated better EEG based speech enhancement results compared to LSTM regression based model.
-We further plan to publish the data sets used in this work to help advancement of research.
+We make use of state-of-the-art deep learning models like GAN, GRU, TCN regression and EEG signal processing principles to derive our results.
+To the best of our knowledge this is the first time a spoken speech enhancement using EEG features is demonstrated using deep learning models.